Approx. duration: 36 months

 Attendance: One day a week at the Rural Campus

-Entry requirements: Entry onto the apprenticeship is subject to thorough initial assessment to clarify course suitability.
-You may be required to come into an interview and assessment.
-Entry onto the apprenticeship is subject to 4 GCSE’s including Maths & English 9-4 or equivalent.
+Entry requirements: Entry onto the Apprenticeship is subject to a thorough initial assessment to clarify course suitability.
+You may be required to come for an interview and assessment.
+Entry onto the Apprenticeship is subject to 4 GCSE’s including Maths and English 9-4/A*-C or a commitment to undertake Level 2 Maths and English.
 Apprentices need to be employed for minimum of 30 hours a week, and have a contract of employment.

-On-programme learning: Heavy Vehicle Service and Mainetance Technician Standard
+- Heavy Vehicle Service and Maintenance Technician Standard

-End-point assessment: IMI (The Institute of the Motor Industry)
+End-point assessment: Delivered by IMI (The Institute of the Motor Industry)

 Today’s technician has to demonstrate expertise in the technical side of their role.
-They must have strong problem-solving skills and a good grasp of the theoretical and practical aspects of vehicles systems and associated ancillaries.
-They must be able to work independently but also operate as an effective team member, understanding how their workshop and the dealership/garage/branch functions from a commercial perspective, have good customer handling skills and identify ways in which they can work more efficiently.
+They must have strong problem-solving skills and a good grasp of the theoretical and practical aspects of vehicle systems and associated ancillaries.
+They must be able to work independently but also operate as effective team members, understanding how their workshop and the dealership/garage/branch functions from a commercial perspective, have good customer handling skills and identify ways in which they can work more efficiently.

 Note: On completion of the standard the Engineering Technician will be eligible to apply for registration as an Engineering Technician with a relevant professional body.